borglab/wrap/DOCS.md

     - Can have multiple functions of the same name in different namespaces.

 - Using classes defined in other modules
-    - If you are using a class `OtherClass` not wrapped in an interface file, add `class OtherClass;` as a forward declaration to avoid a dependency error.
+    - If you are using a class `OtherClass` not wrapped in an interface file, add `class OtherClass;` as a forward declaration to avoid a dependency error. `OtherClass` should be in the same project.

 - Virtual inheritance
     - Specify fully-qualified base classes, i.e. `virtual class Derived : ns::Base {` where `ns` is the namespace.